The Diploma of Arts requires one year of full-time study (or the equivalent part-time).

 The 36 units must include:

-- 13.5 units of Year 1 topics taken from any major or minor.
+13.5 units of Year 1 topics taken from any sequence.

 Students who commenced study in the BA prior to 2016 may count the following as part of the two sequences: